Applying for Honors

 Applying from Overseas

-Students who are studying overseas during their junior year must still submit the honors application before April 5, 2013.
+Students who are studying overseas during their junior year must still submit the honors application prior to the deadline.
 In such cases, application materials should be sent directly to your thesis adviser, who will pass them along to the History Department.
 Please note that it remains the student's responsibility both to identify a faculty adviser and to consult with that adviser (usually via e-mail) while developing the research proposal.
 Students studying overseas are strongly encouraged to contact potential advisers before going abroad.